wesleycamargo/azure-docs.pt-br/articles/iot-suite/iot-suite-faq-cf.md

 ### <a name="how-to-obtain-your-bing-maps-api-for-enterprise-querykey"></a>Como obter a QueryKey do API do Bing Maps for Enterprise

-Depois de criar sua API do Bing Maps for Enterprise, adicione um recurso do Bing Maps for Enterprise ao grupo de recursos de sua solução de Alocador conectado no portal do Azure.
+Depois de criar sua API do Bing Maps for Enterprise, adicione um recurso do Bing Maps for Enterprise ao grupo de recursos de sua solução Connected Factory no Portal do Azure.

 1. No portal do Azure, navegue até o grupo de recursos que contém seu plano da API do Bing Maps for Enterprise.